Is foster volunteering right for you?

 What will I need to provide my foster animal?

 To thrive, foster animals need a peaceful, loving environment.
-Daily care and interaction is a must to ensure their social, emotional and physical needs are met.
+Daily care and interaction are necessary to ensure their social, emotional and physical needs are met.
 That one-on-one time also gives the foster caregivers a chance to monitor the health and behaviour of the animal.
 For their comfort and well-being, foster animals will need a quiet space within the home that can be easily cleaned and segregated from other animals.
-From time to time, they will require routine health checks and veterinary appointments.
+Sometimes, they will require routine health checks and veterinary appointments.

 What support is available to me?